GeorginaCarlisle/walking-the-wainwrights-p1/README.md

 Testing throughout has been carried out using Chrome developer tools and the website responds without issue in the reponsive settings offered.

-Numerous friends and family have also tested the website, providing feedback on user experience.
+Numerous friends, family and fellow students (through the slack peer code review channel)have also tested the website, providing feedback on user experience.

 [Return to contents list](#contents)